GzimAsani/Tic-Tac-Toe-Game/README.md

 # The Tic-Tac-Toe
 >The purpose of this project was to demonstrate our learned skills on writing test cases for our Ruby programming.
 Here we created test cases for our existig Tic-Tac-Toe game for the player and game class.
-All the possible scenarios where tested which all passed the test.
+All the possible scenarios were tested which all passed the test.

 <img src="screenshot/screen.png">